hwangblood/pokedexcli/README.md

-# Pokedex CLI
+# Pokédex CLI

-Build a REPL pokedex on the command line in Go.
+Build a Pokédex REPL on the command line in Go.
 Learn how to use JSON, make network requests, implement caching, and more!

 Guide: https://boot.dev/build/build-pokedex-cli